 Today, we want to talk about the type of denied claim that is very likely the most common type of claim denial that most eyecare practices face: duplicate claims.

-How to Avoid Duplicate Claim Denials in Your Claims Management Process
+Quick Tip: How to Avoid Duplicate Claim Denials

 Duplicate claims are two or more submitted claims that include repeated information about patient demographics, provider, date of service, and billing codes.
 They happen most often when your practice's biller finds an unpaid claim and assumes that it hasn't been processed yet.
 So to fix the problem, your biller files it again without looking into the original submission.

 But, your biller should know that there are several reasons as to why that claim might be unpaid.
 Processed claims may have gone towards a deductible or could have been denied.
-When your biller files the claim again, it simply creates a duplicate of that original claim and until you correct it, duplicate claims will be automatically denied.
+When your biller files the claim again, it simply creates a duplicate of that original claim.
+Until you correct it, duplicate claims will be automatically be denied.

 So, how do you fix it?